-Eventually, travel will resume again, and if you are traveling by plane with your child, you have several options when it comes to your car seat.
+Eventually, travel will resume again, and if you are traveling by plane with your child, you have several options when it comes to dealing with your car seat.
 The simplest one, by far, is to get a car seat travel bag.
-If your car seat is FAA-approved and your child has their own plane seat, you can take it onboard to use during the flight.
+If your car seat is FAA-approved and your child has his or her own plane seat, you can take it onboard to use during the flight.
 Otherwise, you will need to check it as luggage, either at the airline check-in counter or gate.

 This backpack bag offers thick wraparound padding to cocoon your seat while in the hold.
 It’s made from heavy-duty, puncture-resistant fabric and has a water-resistant anti-microbial inner lining.
 The straps are padded, so toting it is less of a nightmare.

 While not a bag, this item is equally life-saving.
 This luggage belt lets you cart around your car seat and other baby gear without needing a trip to the chiropractor.
 Plus, it works with every type of car seat that has a top tether.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.